Learning Effective Hydro-Phoretic Interactions in Active Matter: Introduction

 To enable fully realistic analytical theories and very large simulations of phoretic active matter, we are currently lacking a method to eliminate hydro-phoretic fields from detailed models and to replace their net effect with effective interactions depending on particle coordinates only.
 This situation is in contrast to equilibrium, where effective interactions have been successfully determined for many different problems, based on the systematic reduction of partition functions of multicomponent systems to single species models \cite{likos2001effective}, which are at the heart of much of what we know about equilibrium soft matter physics.
-In addition, very recently, innovative learning approaches have been developed as an alternative way to determine effective interactions.
-However, these methods have so-far been used for equilibrium problems and active matter models with prescribed short-range interactions only~\cite{RuizGarciaPREDiscoveringDynamic2024,HemSMLearningGeneral2025,HanPNLearningPhysicsconsistent2022,CichosNMIMachineLearning2020a,terReleJCPMachineLearning2025,ReesZimmermanJCPNumericalMethods2025,HaSRUnravelingHidden2021,JiPRLMachineLearningInteratomic2025,BehlerCRFourGenerations2021,BehlerPRLGeneralizedNeuralNetwork2007,HusicJCPCoarseGraining2020a,WangACSMachineLearning2019a,HanLearningNoisy2025,BayatiInferringSurface2025,ReesZimmermanSMEffectiveInteractions2025}.
-This leaves us with a fundamental knowledge gap regarding effective hydro-phoretic interactions.
+In addition, recent machine-learning approaches have advanced the inference of effective interactions in soft and active matter~\cite{RuizGarciaPREDiscoveringDynamic2024,ReesZimmermanSMEffectiveInteractions2025,HemSMLearningGeneral2025,ReesZimmermanJCPNumericalMethods2025,HanPNLearningPhysicsconsistent2022,CichosNMIMachineLearning2020a,terReleJCPMachineLearning2025,HaSRUnravelingHidden2021,JiPRLMachineLearningInteratomic2025,BehlerCRFourGenerations2021,BehlerPRLGeneralizedNeuralNetwork2007,HusicJCPCoarseGraining2020a,WangACSMachineLearning2019a,HanLearningNoisy2025,BayatiInferringSurface2025}.
+In particular, there has been substantial progress in learning the effective interactions of active particles, such as simulated active Brownian particles and experimental Janus colloids~\cite{RuizGarciaPREDiscoveringDynamic2024,ReesZimmermanSMEffectiveInteractions2025,HemSMLearningGeneral2025}.
+Graph-neural-network approaches have inferred active and two-body forces directly from trajectories of simulated active Brownian particles and experiment with electrophoretic Janus colloids~\cite{RuizGarciaPREDiscoveringDynamic2024}, while inverse-structure methods have obtained activity- and density-dependent effective pair potentials that reproduce the steady-state structure of active Brownian particles~\cite{ReesZimmermanSMEffectiveInteractions2025}.
+Very recently, stochastic-force-inference methods have learned general pair interactions from experimental trajectories of self-propelled Janus particles and enabled simulations that reproduce experimental observables and extrapolate to different densities~\cite{HemSMLearningGeneral2025}.
+However, despite these pioneering efforts, the systematic understanding of hydro-phoretic interactions, which govern many remarkable collective phenomena in active matter, remains limited, leaving scalable and quantitatively accurate simulations of large hydro-phoretically interacting active suspensions an open challenge.
+Currently, it is not yet possible to accurately simulate the large-scale dynamics of hydro-phoretically interacting active systems.